serverless/event-gateway/README.md

 - Using new functions is risky without the ability to incrementally deploy them.
 - The AWS API Gateway is frequently cited as a performance and cost-prohibitive factor for using AWS Lambda.

-## Features
+## Components

 ### Function Discovery

 Discover and call serverless functions from anything that can reach the Event Gateway.
 Function Discovery supports the following function types:

 - FaaS functions (AWS Lambda, Google Cloud Functions, Azure Functions, OpenWhisk Actions)
 - HTTP endpoints (e.g. GET http://example.com/function)

+Function Discovery stores information about functions allowing the Eveng Gateway to call them as a reaction to received event.

 #### Example: Register An AWS Lambda Function